cytoscape/cytoscape.js-leaflet/README.md

 ## Usage instructions

-**Note that, aside from the ordinary JS imports, you must include `leaflet.css` and `cytoscape-leaflet.css` in order for the map to display properly.**
+**Note that, aside from the ordinary JS imports, you must include `leaflet.css` and `cytoscape-leaf.css` in order for the map to display properly.**

 Download the library:
- * via npm: `npm install cytoscape-leaflet`,
+ * via npm: `npm install cytoscape-leaf`,
  * via direct download in the repository (probably from a tag).

 Import the library as appropriate for your project: